 ATAR, OP, and Year 12 academic achievement (Year 13 in New Zealand)

 As for the interviews; please remember to start your preparation early.
-The list of dates for the National Institute of Education Interview workshops are listed and some of the workshop dates are nearly full.
+The list of dates for the National Institute of Education Interview workshops are listed and some of the workshop dates are already full.
 Take note, that our interview workshops are capped at 14 students and once the places are full, we will not be able to take in any extra students.

 What to do if you don’t get into medicine in Year 12?

 Without a doubt, the biggest fear for any hopeful medical student is the possibility of missing out on a spot in an undergraduate medical course.
 This is a realistic concern to have: the number of undergraduate medical places in Australia are limited, while the pool of applicants is large.
 Of course, the best way to prepare for this is to give yourself the best possible chance of earning one of these spots.
 Work hard in year twelve to secure a great ATAR / OP; prepare for the UMAT as early and as thoroughly as possible; practice for your medical interview so that you can handle it well on the day.
 Doing each of these things will boost your prospects immensely.

 Then, don't forget that James Cook University, and Bond University actually do not require a UMAT score.
 Read more...